--San Juan County Health & Community Services understands there is tremendous demand for the vaccine from those who may not be included in Phase 1a.
+-San Juan County Health & Community Services understands there is tremendous demand for the vaccine.
 Please know that though every effort will be made to distribute vaccine rapidly and equitably, patience and empathy will get us through this.
-Timing, volume, and eligibility requirements are all outside of San Juan County control.
+Timing and volume of supply, and eligibility requirements are all outside of San Juan County control.
 The Health & Community Services team will continue to advocate on the islands’ behalf and plan for a robust and rapid distribution as soon as doses arrive.

 -Managing of our collective expectations is critical.
 Administration of vaccine will not be instantaneous.
 There will be shortfalls and delays in vaccine delivery to the islands.
 It will be many months until the supply necessary to vaccinate all island residents will be available.
 Even those individuals who are especially vulnerable to the disease may need to wait some time until immunizations are possible.

 -Current WA DOH estimates are that there will be enough vaccine in WA by early February to vaccinate approximately 7% of WA residents.
 The details of this forecast will change with time, but it is a useful number to help set expectations.